pkerpedjiev/bwa-pssm/README.md

 For use in ancient DNA sequencing applications, the original fastq file may be converted to a pssm and used for alignment.
 This approach modifies the probabilities of the bases likely to be degraded:

-    cat damaged.fastq | ./fastq2wm33.pl > damaged.pssm
+    cat damaged.fastq | python scripts/fastq2wm.py

-Note that if the base pairs are base 64, the fastq2wm64.pl script should be used.
+Note that if the base pairs are base 64, the -q option should be used:

+    cat damaged.fastq | python scripts/fastq2wm.py -q 64

 Within both the 33 and 64 base pair scripts, the maximum length of the read needs to be set.
 Only reads shorter than the maximum read length are modified by the damage matrix.
 It is presumed that maximum length reads have not been degraded and should not be modified.

+    cat damaged.fastq | python scripts/fastq2wm.py --max-length 76

 **Low quality data**